by Jeremy Simer

 Boycott Bulletin Collection

-We have preserved five of the seven issues of the newsletter created by the HUB Boycott Steering Committee to keep the public informed of campaign progress.
-Click on the picture below to read them.
+University of Washington Library -- Special Collections has preserved five of the seven issues of the newsletter created by the HUB Boycott Steering Committee.
+Click to read them.